DevUP-Solutions/devup-solutions.github.io/_posts/2022-08-22-apim-to-la-no-payload.markdown

 ### Solution
-In order to solve this we need to make sure the entire request body is read in APIM.
-This is easily achieved with the following policy added in the inbound policy.
+In order to solve this we need to make sure the entire request body is read in APi Management before the request is started to be sent to the backend.
+This is fortunally easily achieved with adding a read of the incoming body in the *inbound* policy section.
+Here is a simple example of how this could be achived, setting the body of the request for the backend to the full read incoming request from the caller:

 {% highlight xml %}
 <set-body template="none">@{